 DNA and other studies conclusively demonstrate that Polynesians originated from the West, not from Peru in East.
 Perhaps more than any other culture, the LDS Church’s truth claims are of greatest significance to Tongans.
 Their rich tradition and unique history have largely been integrated into white American culture at this point, but many local leaders continue to reinforce their verifiable heritage.

 Learn More: The Most Mormon Country in the World, Salt Lake Tribune

 Mound Builders / Olmec / Cliff Dweller Lamanites

 Even the mound builders and Olmecs have been offered as Lamanites, despite the fact that many items of European provenance are found in the mounds, establishing post-Columbian construction.
 Most who attempt this theory (Olmec) have no idea how poor a fit this group is – no steel swords, no gold workings; they lived in Southern Mexico, played Mayan ball and are believed to have originated around 1400 BC.
-“A fallacy similar to that regarding the mound builders fastened itself upon the ancient cliff dwellers…” (Studies of Book of Mormon, 77).
-“The Mound builders actually resemble the Book of Mormon people not at all.
+“A fallacy similar to that regarding the mound builders fastened itself upon the ancient cliff dwellers…” “The Mound builders actually resemble the Book of Mormon people not at all.
 Who said they did?
-The Book of Mormon tells of a people ages removed from the Mound-builders and very far away” (Tinkling Cymbals and Sounding Brass, Hugh Nibley).
+The Book of Mormon tells of a people ages removed from the Mound-builders and very far away.”

 An Anachronisms is an item or idea belonging to a period other than that in which it is referenced.
 For example, the Jaredites’ concern about glass windows as they constructed their barges is an anachronism, as they could not possibly have known of glass in their day.
 The existence of anachronisms in text raises red flags and authenticity hurdles.